TheMayonnaiseMarauder/obs-drops-overlay/README.md

 # obs-drops-overlay

 A Browser-Source overlay for playing sounds, music and Videos right in OBS.
-Controlled by a webserver the overlay can be controlled from a tablet of phone.
+Controlled by a webserver the overlay can be controlled from a tablet or phone.

 ## functionality